tnybny/Frame-level-anomalies-in-videos/README.md

     * plots.py: implements plotting functions for results from a run.
     * spatial_temporal_autoencoder.py: implements a spatial-temporal auto-encoder which is an RNN that uses convLSTM cells in between conv and deconv of a convAE.
     * train.py: implements functions to run the network in training and testing modes by interacting with the data iterator and a model.
+    * max_unpool.py: implements the max_unpool operation in the convolutional auto-encoder.
+Credit: [6].
 6. main.py: read the config file, start logging, initialize data iterator and model builder and perform training.

 * Note: src/evaluation/compute_frame_roc_auc and src/evaluation/compute_pixel_roc_auc cannot be made available due to copyright.